-Cognitive Behavioral Therapy or CBT helps people understand the connections between their thoughts, emotions, and their related addictive behaviors.
+Cognitive Behavioral Therapy (CBT) helps people understand the connections between their thoughts, emotions, and related addictive behaviors.
 CBT then focuses on helping patients develop the necessary skills to change these thoughts and reactions so they can better cope with their queues (or “triggers”) which lead to their unhealthy behavior.

 Identifying these everyday queues is important as they typically involve people, situations, and emotions.
 Emphasis is placed upon teaching strategies for managing the stresses many feel during their day and developing coping mechanisms for healthier behavior.